Review – Async Corp.

 Note: Some folks on Twitter asked me if I was going to write anything about Nier after finishing it.
 I obliged, as I did find the game very interesting, but I want to point out that the game was already reviewed by Chris back in December.
 The original review can be found here, and I recommend you read it first.
 It covers some of the same ground, and Chris has a much better handle on the genre than I do.

 Nier is a bog standard action adventure game in which the lock and key puzzle system of modern Legend of Zelda releases is replaced with traditional jRPG time wasters (mainly sidequests and weapon upgrades).
-Its environments range wildly in style, but the over world sections tend to be empty, sweeping plains which don’t really tell you much when viewed as a screenshot. → Did I do that?
+Its environments range wildly in style, but the over world sections tend to be empty, sweeping plains which don’t really tell you much when viewed as a screenshot.
+The story is largely straightforward until the final third of the plot, which a deadline laden reviewer may very well not have reached. → A reader is you.

 Review – Glow Artisan